 The steps below provide instructions for installing the app only for the

 gcbapp-dockerfile-example repo; but you can choose to install the app for more

 or all your repositories.

-Go to the GitHub app page for the Google Cloud Build app.
+Go to the GitHub marketplace page for the Google Cloud Build app.